-Nuclear Terrorism: Pathways & Prevention
+Nuclear Terrorism: Pathways and Prevention

 The possibility that terrorists might acquire and use nuclear weapons is an urgent and potentially catastrophic challenge to global security.
 Nuclear weapons, the most powerful weapons of mass destruction (WMD), use the energy produced by reactions within and between atomic nuclei to generate tremendous explosive force, heat, radiation, and other harmful effects.